 Determine the load at which a structure becomes unstable, which is especially critical for models that contain slender parts or assemblies that contain slender components.

-Both steady state heat transfer analysis and thermal stress analysis, allowing designers or engineers to analyze thermal conditions on mechanical or electro-mechanical assemblies.
+Perform steady state heat transfer analysis and thermal stress analysis to analyze thermal conditions on mechanical or electromechanical assemblies.

 Experience the power of simulation tools from Solid Edge

-Solid Edge’s best-in-class simulation capabilities provide design engineers with powerful tools to help digitally validate their designs to build better products in less time by front loading the simulation process.
+Best-in-class simulation capabilities in Solid Edge provide design engineers with powerful tools to help digitally validate their designs to build better products in less time by front loading the simulation process.

 Designers can quickly conduct a finite element analysis (FEA) study to evaluate structures against load criteria, in order to meet strength requirements whilst minimizing material usage.
 This leads to a design which is structurally sound and cost-effective.